flexsurfer/ClojureRNProject/README.md

 For hot reload we need to register components differently, we register `root-stack` as regular not reloadable component `rn/register-comp` but we use `rn/reload-comp` for screens, it's important to init screen components outside renderer

-After we required `steroid.rn.navigation.events` ns and added `nav-ref-handler`, we can dispatch `:navigate-to` and `:navigate-back` events to navigate between screens
+After we've required `steroid.rn.navigation.events` ns and added `nav-ref-handler`, we can dispatch `:navigate-to` and `:navigate-back` events for navigation between screens

 Try to open modal screen and change the code you will see that navigation state isn't changed, the modal screen will be still opened